 Although people often just go to their nearest street corner to shoot the fireworks, then there are a couple of popular locations where people gather to watch the impressive display.

-Whichever location you decide upon, be sure to bring a bottle of champagne, your best clothes (covered with layers of wool or fur, and some warm shoes) and find a party to join!
+Whichever location you decide upon, be sure to bring a bottle of champagne, your best clothes (covered with layers of wool or fur, and some warm shoes), and find a party to join!
 It's also advised to have safety glasses, as anyone is allowed to shoot fireworks on this night (you may see toddlers holding flares or sparklers) and as fireworks are coming at you from all directions, accidents do occur.

 - See also: Nightlife in Reykjavík

-Or if you prefer to watch the city from afar, you can join in on this New Year's Eve Firework Cruise or this New Year's Eve Celebration at Sea, both of which last for 1.5-2 hours around midnight, and then drop you off back in town to join in on the downtown parties.
+If you prefer to watch the city from afar, you can join in on this New Year's Eve Firework Cruise or this New Year's Eve Celebration at Sea, both of which last for 1.5-2 hours around midnight, and then drop you off back in town to join in on the downtown parties.

 Bonfires in Reykjavík on New Year's Eve

-There are often organised firework displays by the Icelandic Search and Rescue Teams accompanying the bonfires, and sometimes some singing that takes place.
+There are often organized firework displays by the Icelandic Search and Rescue Teams accompanying the bonfires, and sometimes some singing that takes place.
 As this is early in the night and the sky hasn't filled up with smoke from the fireworks yet, then it's also possible to see the Northern Lights if they are out.

 Iceland's New Year's Comedy Show: Áramótaskaup